DRC & Research News

 There is still a great deal of research and work to be done before this type of treatment comes to fruition.
 And once it exists, there is no guarantee that every patient would choose to use it, just like not all patients choose to have continuous glucose monitors.
 But it would be another option that exists and could potentially have a significant impact on people’s lives.

 The Diabetes Research Connection recognizes the life-changing impact that a T1D diagnosis has, and supports early career scientists in moving forward with novel research projects focused on preventing, curing, or managing type 1 diabetes.
 Through donations from individuals, corporations, and foundations, research funding is made possible.
-To learn more about current projects or make a donation, visit http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.

 Learn More +